Vietnam is a massive country.

 Sign Up For a Free Walking Tour

-A 2-week Vietnam backpacking itinerary is a short time to understand the country’s complex history.
+With only 10-days in Vietnam, it’s not a lot of time to understand the country’s complex history.
 One of the best ways to get to grips with the basics is to sign up for a walking tour.
 You’ll get your bearings while learning about Ho Chi Minh’s past from local university students.

 The three-hour tour will take you past buildings that played a significant part in the Vietnam War, a visit to the Post Office where you can get a letter transcribed by one of the city’s oldest residents and learn the art of haggling in Vietnam.